matheusml/zsh-git-ai/CONTRIBUTING.md

 ---

-Thank you for contributing to git-commit-ai!
+Thank you for contributing to zsh-git-ai!
 Your efforts help make git commits better for everyone.